Curriculum Vitae (CV)

 What to Leave Out of Your Family Medicine or Internal Medicine CV

-Primary Care providers tend not to participate as much in research, compared with other specialties, so Family Medicine or Internal Medicine physicians should only include this in a curriculum vitae if you're interested in a faculty position, perhaps later on in your career.
+Internal Medicine and Family Medicine physicians tend not to participate as much in research, compared with other specialties, so only include this in your CV if you're interested in a faculty position, perhaps later on in your career.

 Are you looking for a sample Primary Care curriculum vitae?
 We've put together an example of a Family Medicine physician CV you can use as a template.